 - In their role as predators, monkeys feed on many organisms, including insects, bird eggs, lizards, and spiders.
 As such, they help regulate the local population of these animals in their ecosystem.

 - In their role as prey, monkeys provide an excellent source of nutrition to a vast range of creatures, including other monkeys, the big cats, and snakes.
 Because of this, they promote the survival of these organisms.

 In general, the existence of monkeys ensures the presence of a healthy ecosystem.
-On the downside, the continued destruction of the habitats that monkeys live in will be detrimental to the ecosystem.
+On the downside, the continued destruction of the monkeys’ habitats will be detrimental to the ecosystem.